 Referee Development and Mentoring

-Experienced referees support and mentor new referee on game days.
-You will become a full-fledged referee in a postitive and educational environment.
+Experienced referees support and mentor new referees.
+You will become a full-fledged referee in a postitive and supportive environment.

-New referees will start as Assistant Referees, usually in the U10 Division.
-An experieced referee will be assigned to referee these games and support new referees as they learn game day procedures and how to apply the laws of the game.
+New referees typically start to officiate as U8 referees or U10 Assistant Referees.
+An experieced referee will be assigned to support new referees learning game day procedures and how to apply the laws of the game.
 Mentors also help ensure that coaches, parents, and referees work together to give players a positive soccer experience.

 See The Board for listing of your Referee Administrators and Schedulers.